Counseling, therapy, and psychology are often stereotyped by society with misconceptions and stigma.

-It has been consistently found that a few common factors to effective counseling matter a great deal more than the specific theoretical orientation used.
-Theoretical orientations can emphasize the environment/background, emotions, behavior, or thoughts.
+A few common factors of effective counseling matter a great deal more than the specific theoretical orientation.
+Theoretical orientations can, however, emphasize the environment/background, emotions, behavior, or thoughts.

 Emotion-based theoretical approaches are Rogerian (or person-centered psychology), existential psychology, and gestalt therapy.

-Cognitive therapy and rational-emotive behavioral therapy (REBT) focus on thoughts.
+Cognitive therapy and rational-emotive behavioral therapy focus on thoughts.

-Lambert (1991) found that 30% of effective counseling outcomes come from “common factors” — 15% are from the client’s expectation, and 15% are attributed to specific psychological techniques.
+Lambert (1991) found that 30% of effective counseling outcomes come from “common factors” – 15% from the client’s expectations and 15% from specific psychological techniques.

-The “common factors” found in this research can be broken down into three broad areas:
+The common factors can be broken down into three broad areas:

-- The first is the supportive value of a collaborative counseling relationship or what Carl Rogers called the therapeutic alliance.
+- The supportive value of a collaborative counseling relationship, or what Carl Rogers called the therapeutic alliance

-- The second is the value of learning or psychoeducation.
+- The value of learning or psychoeducation.
 This is done through affective experiencing, correcting emotional experiences, and skill acquisition.

-- Finally, action occurs through behavior change, creating successful experiences, behavior regulation, and mastery.
+- Action occurs through behavior change, creating successful experiences, behavior regulation, and mastery.

 Carl Rogers outlined the factors necessary for developing the therapeutic alliance in 1957.
 Rogers (1957) states that a counselor must be genuinely engaged in the therapeutic relationship, have unconditional positive regard, feel empathy, and communicate these attitudes.

 The therapeutic alliance is also described as the relational factor in counseling that includes goal consensus, collaboration of counseling-related tasks, and emotional bonding (Meyers, 2014).
-It has been found that the first impression and early formation of the therapeutic alliance is one of the most significant predictors of psychotherapy success (Horvath, 2001).
+The first impression and early formation of the therapeutic alliance has been shown to be one of the most significant predictors of psychotherapy success (Horvath, 2001).

 This positive bond involves mutual trust, liking, respect, and caring and includes establishing goals for therapy that both parties are equally committed to achieving.
 It creates a sense of shared responsibility and investment in the process.

-Additionally, Hill and Knox (2001) explain that this relationship evolves as a counselor uses appropriate techniques that intensify client engagement, increase therapist influence, and therefore strengthens the alliance.
+Additionally, Hill and Knox (2001) explain that this relationship evolves as a counselor uses appropriate techniques that intensify client engagement, increase therapist influence, and thereby strengthen the alliance.
 Supportive and engaging procedures allow the client to become more involved in the process.

 Psychoeducation is the process of providing information to individuals in therapy.

-One study showed that when psychoeducation was administered to schizophrenia patients, it helped reduce hospitalization rates and decreased the number of days the patient spent in the hospital (Bauml, Frobose, Kraemer, Rentrop, & Pitschel-Walz, 2006).
+One study showed that when psychoeducation was administered to patients with schizophrenia, it helped reduce hospitalization rates and decreased the number of days the patient spent in the hospital (Bauml, Frobose, Kraemer, Rentrop, & Pitschel-Walz, 2006).
 Psychoeducation is not a treatment on its own, but it is often a foundational part of the counseling process.

 Participating in psychoeducation can have a positive impact on quality of life.

 Behavior change is a critical component of the counseling process.
-Creating a strategy for behavior change is a crucial component of every established type of therapy, including cognitive-behavioral therapy (CBT), person-centered therapy, and even psychoanalysis (Moore, 2017).
+Creating a strategy for behavior change is a crucial component of every established type of therapy, including CBT, person-centered therapy, and even psychoanalysis (Schueller, 2009).

 Behavior change can be accomplished through emotional arousal, commitment, and environmental regulation.

-Consciousness-raising is a great starting point for clients.
-This approach invites clients to explore where they are at, how their actions and attitudes influence their emotions and health, and examine what they want to become.
-This worksheet is an excellent example of consciousness-raising.
+Consciousness raising is a great starting point for clients.
+This approach invites clients to explore where they are, how their actions and attitudes influence their emotions and health, and what they want to become.
+This worksheet is an excellent example of consciousness raising.